AURORALAOrg/aurora-frontend/instructions/instructions.md

 - Ensure definitions, diagrams, and code samples (if needed) are clear and concise.

 **Outcome:**
 Produce a comprehensive documentation package that includes the integration architecture, feature implementation guide, and technical requirements.
-This package will serve as the blueprint for incorporating Eliza AI into STARKLA to deliver enhanced educational and language learning capabilities.
+This package will serve as the blueprint for incorporating Eliza AI into AURORALA to deliver enhanced educational and language learning capabilities.

 **References:**
 For further details on Eliza AI's capabilities and plugin system, please refer to the [Eliza documentation](https://elizaos.github.io/eliza/docs/packages/plugins/).